-PLEASE NOTE: SPI calculations may not be available for the 2015-16 school year due to the transition from state legacy tests to the Smarter Balanced Assessment.
-Therefore, 45% of an administrator's rating for Student Learning will be based on student growth and performance on locally-determined measures.
+PLEASE NOTE: SPI calculations will not be available for the 2014-15 school year due to the transition from state legacy tests to the Smarter Balanced Assessment.
+Therefore, 45% of an administrator's rating for Student Learning will be based on student growth and performance on locally determined measures.